astropy/astropy-APEs/APE8.rst

 Abstract
 --------

-This docuemnt and APE grew out of discussion at the April 2015 Lorentz Center meeting on Python in Astronomy, prompted both by meetings involving a substantial group from this community, of well as the addition of commenting capabilities to the Astropy Tutorials page.
+This document and APE grew out of discussion at the April 2015 Lorentz Center meeting on Python in Astronomy, prompted both by meetings involving a substantial group from this community, of well as the addition of commenting capabilities to the Astropy Tutorials page.
 We believe that our community has